10 Best Exercises For Snowboarding To Improve Your Riding

 It’s an important exercise for snowboarding.
 You’ll be in a similar static position while riding quite a lot.
 So you’ll want to have strong legs on long runs.

-Squat Holds target following muscles: quadriceps, hamstrings, and glutes.
+Squat Holds targets the following muscles: quadriceps, hamstrings, and glutes.

 Another static exercise for leg muscles is wall sits.
 It’s quite similar to squat hold, the difference is you have to lean against a wall.